drywolf/typescript-webpack-generator-sample/README.md

     npm install
     npm start

-To build the `bundle.js` file for regular usage
+To build the `bundle.js` file for regular usage (without any optimization / minification)

 	npm run build